Hyungwon: Endorsements

-In July 2019, Hyungwon and VIXX's Hongbin became the Korean representatives for the global beverage brand Pepsi's "The Love of Summer" campaign.
+In July 2019, Hyungwon and VIXX's Hongbin were chosen as the Korean representatives for the global beverage brand Pepsi's "The Love of Summer" campaign.

-In July 2021, he joined Pepsi's "Taste of Korea" summer campaign, alongside Monsta X members' Shownu and I.M, together with Rain, Brave Girls members' Yujeong and Yuna, and Ateez members' Hongjoong and Yunho.
+In July 2021, he participated in Pepsi's "Taste of Korea" summer campaign, alongside Monsta X members' Shownu and I.M, together with Rain, Brave Girls members' Yujeong and Yuna, and Ateez members' Hongjoong and Yunho.
 On July 19, Hyungwon was chosen by the Korean cosmetics brand Wellage as its new model through the Korean star and style magazine AtStyle.

 In July 2022, he became the model for the French premium mineral water brand Evian, which also launched a limited edition collection with the beagle character Snoopy through the men's magazine Esquire Korea.
 In August, Hyungwon promoted the French skincare brand Avène's cleanser through the Korean fashion, beauty, and life magazine Singles.
-In October, he became the new model for the American denim jeans brand Lee's winter collection through the fashion magazine W Korea.
+In October, he became the model for the American denim jeans brand Lee's winter collection through the fashion magazine W Korea.
 On November 6, Hyungwon had renewed his model contract for Wellage.

 In April 2023, he became the global brand ambassador for the American men's lifestyle brand John Varvatos' perfume line through the men's magazine GQ Korea.
 On August 21, the French luxury beauty brand Givenchy Beauty had selected Hyungwon as its new model for Parfums Givenchy through the Korean fashion, beauty, and life magazine Singles.
 In September, he promoted the American fashion brand Denim Tears' seasonal collection, in collaboration with the American denim jeans brand Levi's through the lifestyle magazine Dazed Korea.

 In July 2025, Hyungwon graced the June issue cover of the premium Chinese travel and lifestyle magazine The Traveler, being the first Korean artist selected as its cover model.
 In November, he became a model for the Korean skincare brand Celimax, alongside group member Kihyun.

+In June 2026, Hyungwon became a model for the Korean sunglasses brand RECLOW, participating in "The New Frame" campaign.